-The curriculum encompasses several areas which develop children’s ability to read, write and organise their ideas orally.
-A more in depth programme of study is followed (using No Nonsense Spelling – pub.
-Babcock and Raintree) to teach children spelling.
+Here at Okehampton Primary School, the curriculum encompasses several areas which develop children's ability to read, write and organise their ideas orally.
+A more in depth programme of study is followed to teach children spelling.
 Vocabulary, grammar and punctuation are taught through the real texts of our teaching sequences.
 In line with the new guidance, key skills are now taught earlier, starting in KS1.
 Objectives for grammar and spelling are more specific and the content is more advanced.
 Formative assessment is used to track progress and a range of interventions are available to support learners.

 At Okehampton Primary School, we believe that reading is the best gift that you could give your child.
 We have tailored a policy to support all children in their learning of reading and to inspire children to become life-long readers.
 One of the main aims of English in the new National Curriculum is to ‘develop [pupils’] love of literature through widespread reading for enjoyment’.
 This is to be achieved by ensuring that they ‘develop the habit of reading widely and often, for both pleasure and information’.